Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
-Proven ability to work in an organisation and possess excellent communication skills.
+- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
+Ability to work in teams and have an excellent ability to communicate.

 Education: